 Demographic multipliers (e.g., pup production multiplied by 4.5) and corrections for proportions of each age-sex class that are hauled out during the day in the breeding season (when aerial surveys are conducted) have been proposed as methods to estimate total population size from pup and/or non-pup counts (Calkins and Pitcher 1982, Higgins et al. 1988, Milette and Trites 2003, Maniscalco et al. 2006).
-There are several factors which make using demographic multipliers problematic when applied to counts of Western Steller sea lions in Alaska, including the lack of vital (survival and reproductive) rate information for the western and central Aleutian Islands, the large variability in abundance trends across the range (see Current Population Trend section below and Pitcher et al. 2007), and the large uncertainties related to reproductive status and foraging conditions that affect proportions hauled out (see review in Holmes et al. 2007).
+There are several factors which make using demographic multipliers problematic, including the lack of more recent vital (survival and reproductive) rate information, the lack of vital rate information for the western and central Aleutian Islands, the large variability in abundance trends across the range (see Current Population Trend section below and Pitcher et al. 2007), and the large uncertainties related to reproductive status and foraging conditions that affect proportions hauled out (see review in Holmes et al. 2007).

-The most recent comprehensive aerial photographic and land-based surveys of Western Steller sea lions in Alaska were conducted during the 2018 (Aleutian Islands west of Shumagin Islands) and 2019 (Southeast Alaska and Gulf of Alaska east of Shumagin Islands) breeding seasons (Sweeney et al. 2018, 2019).
-The Western Steller sea lion pup and non-pup model-predicted counts in Alaska in 2019 were 12,581 (95% credible interval of 11,308-14,051) and 40,351 (35,886-44,884), respectively.
+The most recent comprehensive aerial photographic and land-based surveys of Western Steller sea lions in Alaska were conducted during the 2021 (Southeast Alaska and Gulf of Alaska east of Shumagin Islands) and 2022 (Aleutian Islands west of Shumagin Islands) breeding seasons (Sweeney et al. 2022, 2023).
+The Western Steller sea lion pup and non-pup model-predicted count estimates in Alaska (U.S. range of the stock) in 2022 were 11,987 (95% credible interval of 11,291-12,703) and 37,333 (34,274-40,245), respectively.

-Methods used to survey Steller sea lions in Russia differ from those used in Alaska, with less use of aerial photography and more use of skiff surveys and cliff counts for non-pups and ground counts for pups (Burkanov 2018a).
-Since 2015, the use of drones has allowed more survey effort to collect aerial imagery, similar to survey methods used for the Alaska range (Burkanov 2018a).
-The most recent total count of live pups on rookeries in Russia is available from counts conducted in 2016 and 2017, which totaled 5,629 pups, about 11% more than the 5,073 pups counted in 2013 and 2015 (Burkanov 2018b).
-Rookery pup counts represent more than 95% of pup counts at all sites (including haulouts) but are underestimates of total pup production.
-Modeled counts and trends are reported for non-pups only (there are not robust data available to model pup counts) for the six regions (Commander Islands, east Kamchatka, Kuril Islands, northern part of Sea of Okhotsk, Sakhalin Island, and western Bering Sea) that compose the geographic range in Russia (Fig. 2).
-In 2017, the non-pup count was modeled to be 13,691 (95% credible interval of 12,225-15,133) in Russia (Burkanov 2017, Johnson 2018).
+Methods used to survey Steller sea lions in Russia differ from those used in Alaska, with more use of skiff surveys and cliff counts for non-pups and ground counts for pups (Burkanov 2020).
+Since 2016, the use of uncrewed aircraft systems (drones) has allowed more survey effort to collect aerial imagery, similar to survey methods used for the Alaska range (Burkanov 2020).
+Counts and trends for non-pups and pups were modeled using agTrend for the six regions in Russia (Commander Islands, East Kamchatka, Kuril Islands, northern part of Sea of Okhotsk, Sakhalin Island, and western Bering Sea) that compose the Steller sea lion geographic range along the entire Asian coast, because the species is absent in Japan during the breeding season (Fig. 2).
+In 2022, the non-pup modeled count estimate was 17,342 (95% credible interval of 13,944-21,354) and for pups 6,032 (95% credible interval of 5,555-6,541).